Marketing a Small Business

 Many companies view marketing as an expense.
 The truth is when a business understands the importance and the role it plays in growing a business it's clear on why it should be considered an investment.
 Marketing is crucial when it comes to gaining the attention of prospective consumers and clients, developing products or service demand and turning those prospective consumers into customers.
 Marketing has an effect on your sales, pricing, promotions and your advertising strategies.
 When understanding the importance of marketing you can use it to promote the ongoing transition of your services and products to the consumer; this can create success in your small business.

 Market research helps you to determine how your product or service will be accepted among different demographics.
 This information can help you in establishing which segment of consumers will have an interest in your product and services and ultimately end up purchasing from you.
 You can use market research to gain specific information such as determining the age group, gender, location, and income level of potential customers that you should target using your marketing message.
-Market research enables you to create a marketing plan for your small business that is not only effective but also cost efficient.
+Market research enables you to create a marketing plan for your small business that is not only effective but also cost-efficient.

 You've done your homework and you've invested time in marketing research, so why should you care about marketing research?
 There is a difference, let me explain.
 Market research gives the information that you need regarding the market.
 Marketing research is delving into the behavior and buying habits of a specific segment that you have decided to target and ultimately it saves you money in by helping you avoid costly marketing mistakes.
 Learn why it's important and how you can use it to create effective marketing strategies for your small business.

 Our marketplace is changing, we see this in the spending habits of consumers as well as in the economy.
-Consumers are looking for something more than a flashy ad or attention grabbing commercial when considering where to spend their hard earned money.
+Consumers are looking for something more than a flashy ad or attention-grabbing commercial when considering where to spend their hard earned money.
 Learn why consumers buy what they buy and how you can influence their decision.

 Marketing a service is different than marketing a product.
-There are certain things you need to consider and different steps you need to take in order to help the consumer feel comfortable.
+There are certain things you need to consider and the different steps you need to take in order to help the consumer feel comfortable.
 Learn what you what you need to do differently in order to market your service effectively.

 A marketing plan serves as a roadmap when it comes to your marketing initiatives.
 It details the success route that you will need to follow to get your small business noticed by potential customers.
 A detailed marketing plan will show you what to do and help you understand why you are doing it.
 It will also help you navigate away from the marketing and business mistakes that will cost you money, time and future growth potential.
 As a small business owner equipped with a marketing plan, you will feel more organized, have more confidence and a clear vision when it comes to your marketing goals.